-The two main differences between Assisted Living /Personal Care and Skilled Nursing is the level of assistance or help one can receive.
-The second is payment options AL/PCH is all private pay, while SNF and LTC can be supplemented by insurance.
+The two main differences between Assisted Living /Personal Care and Skilled Nursing are the level of assistance or help one can receive.
+The second is payment options.
+AL/PCH is all private pay, while SNF and LTC can be supplemented by insurance.

 If you need skilled nursing in Western Pennsylvania, it might be challenging to know where to start.
-Finding a caregiver may turn into a tedious and perplexing task due to the variety of alternatives, pricing structures, and features.
+Finding a caregiver may become tedious and perplexing due to the variety of alternatives, pricing structures, and features.
 You’re not alone, and we’re here to help.

-Read on if you or your loved one is in need of care.
+Read on if you or your loved one needs care.
 The following are the leading differences between assisted living and skilled nursing.

 Cost